Dyslexia - what is it?

 - missing words out when reading, or reading words that are not there

-- losing their place when reading, finding it hard to keep their eyes on the right line - letters and words may seem to jump around on the page
+- losing their place when reading, finding it hard to keep their eyes on the right line

 - finding it really hard to write by hand - neat writing is very difficult!

 - finding it difficult to copy things accurately off the board

 - not remembering or understanding what they just read or heard

 - having difficulty writing down what they think